mchimenti/mchimenti.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Michael Chimenti is a research scientist with 15+ years of broad experience in the fields of bioinformatics, genomics, computational chemistry, and structural biology.
-He thrives working on projects that combine computational, genomic, and experimental approaches to explore complex scientific questions.
-He works as a bioinformatician and consultant data scientist in the Iowa Institute for Human Genetics.
+Michael Chimenti is a researcher with >20 years of deep experience in the fields of bioinformatics, genomics, computational chemistry, and structural biology.
+He thrives working on projects that combine genomics and machine-learning approaches to explore and solve complex scientific questions.
+His proven track record of success in research is attested to by over 60 first and co-author publications with more than 3000 total citations (as of 2024).
+He currently works as Director of the Bioinformatics Division of the Iowa Institute for Human Genetics (IIHG) and Senior Scientific Advisor for FBB-Biomed, Inc.
 {style="text-align: justify;"}